Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

-The model includes linear constraints on these variables to enforce that \begin{inparaitem}[] \item at each program point, each register holds at most one temporary; \item each temporary is assigned to a register at each program point where it is defined and used; \item each temporary is assigned the same register where its live ranges are merged at the join points of the CFG; and \item an assignment of temporary $t$ to a register that holds right before a use must be conserved until the program point where $t$ is used. \end{inparaitem} Other constraints to capture spilling, coalescing, and rematerialization are listed in~\cite{Goodwin1996}.
+The model includes linear constraints to enforce that: \begin{inparaitem}[] \item at each program point, each register holds at most one temporary; \item each temporary $t$ is assigned to a register at $t$'s definition and uses; \item each temporary is assigned the same register where its live ranges are merged at the join points of the CFG; and \item an assignment of temporary $t$ to a register that holds right before a use is conserved until the program point where $t$ is used. \end{inparaitem} For example, the temporary graph shown in Figure~\ref{fig:ora-example} induces the constraint $\usecontvar{p_5} + \useendvar{p_5} = \contvar{p_2} + \loadvar{p_4}$ to enforce that the assignment of $\Temp{1}$ to $\register{R1}$ can only continue or end at program point $p_5$ (after $\InstrAddAddr{}$) if $\Temp{1}$ is actually assigned to $\register{R1}$ at that point.
+Other constraints to capture spilling, coalescing, and rematerialization are listed in the original paper~\cite{Goodwin1996}.

-The objective function minimizes the total overhead of decisions reflected on the spilling, coalescing, and rematerialization variables.
+The objective function minimizes the total cost of decisions reflected in the spilling, coalescing, and rematerialization variables.
+In the running example, the $\storevar{p}$ and $\loadvar{p}$ variables are associated with the estimated cost of spilling at each program point $p$ where they are introduced (based on estimated execution frequency and type of spill instructions) while $\defvar{p_2}$ is associated with the estimated benefit of discarding the copy $\InstrFstMove{}$ by coalescing $\Temp{1}$ and~$\register{R1}$.

-\paragraph{Solving.} Goodwin and Wilken use an off-the-shelf commercial IP solver to derive register allocations and compare the results against those of GCC's register allocator for a Hewlett-Packard PA-RISC processor~\cite{PA-RISC}.
-The experiments reveal that in practice register allocation problems have a relatively low average complexity, and functions of hundreds of instructions can be optimally solved in a time scale of minutes.
+Goodwin and Wilken use a commercial IP solver and compare the results against those of GCC's~\cite{GCC2017} register allocator for a Hewlett-Packard PA-RISC processor~\cite{Kane1996}.
+Their experiments reveal that in practice register allocation problems have a manageable average complexity, and functions of hundreds of instructions can be solved optimally in a time scale of minutes.